woozy308/Pokemon-Test/README.md

 # Pokemon-Test

 # About
 This code is a demonstration of a RPG-like turn-based combat system via Java programming heavily inspired and based off of the many early Pokemon games.
+I started on this program sometime in February of 2025, and have been only occasionally adding more or refurbishing the program since.
+It's not the most beautiful program out there, but it was a nice brain refresher after a break from Java classes.
+Please note that there will be many bugs and various errors within the program.

 # Features
-This program contains a
+Notably, this program utilizes:
+ - lots of loops and nested loops (using while, if, for)
+ - application of objects and called functions
+ - wide usage of RNG using Java's Random
+ - and much more

 # Additional Notes
-nil
+This program is directly inspired from Pokemon.
+All credits reserved to Nintendo and the Pokemon franchise.
+Created on intelliJ using Java.